LijunSun90/EC_RL_Learn/EC_Terms_Collection.md

 [1] Eiben, Agoston E., and James E. Smith.
 Introduction to evolutionary computing.
 Vol. 53.
 Berlin: springer, 2003.

 [2] Li, Xiaodong, and Xin Yao.
 "Cooperatively coevolving particle swarms for large scale optimization."
 IEEE Transactions on Evolutionary Computation 16, no. 2 (2012): 210-224.

+[3] Van den Bergh, Frans, and Andries Petrus Engelbrecht.
+"A cooperative approach to particle swarm optimization."
+IEEE transactions on evolutionary computation 8, no. 3 (2004): 225-239.